-When fields are determined to be unplayable (i.e., standing water, saturation, snow, pouring rain, lack of visibility, freezing temperatures), activity is suspended and/or cancelled to avoid further damage to the field or risk of injury to individuals.
+When fields are determined to be unplayable (i.e., standing water, saturation, snow, pouring rain, lack of visibility, freezing temperatures), activity is suspended and/or canceled to avoid further damage to the field or risk of injury to individuals.
 Fields may be deemed “UNPLAYABLE” by Campus Recreation or CSU Facilities Management staff.
-Traveling Sport Club teams can contact the Student Recreation Center Service Center desk at (970) 491-6359 or Sport Club desk at (970) 491-3793 for updated information on game status, field conditions or consult the Campus Recreation website.
+Traveling Sport Club teams can contact the Student Recreation Center Service Center desk at (970) 491-6359 or Sports Club desk at (970) 491-3793 for updated information on game status, field conditions or consult the Campus Recreation website.

 To best prepare our staff, we perform practice emergency scenarios using both live people and manikins during operational hours throughout the Student Recreation Center.

 We would like to apologize in advance for any inconvenience these scenarios may cause during your visit.
 Thank you for supporting Campus Recreation in providing you with a safe facility.

-The David Karspeck Memorial Video was created out of a tragedy to serve as both a venue to focus on the importance of risk management in recreation and sport venues, and to honor the wishes of the family who lost a son in a preventable incident in the Colorado State University Student Recreation Center.
+The David Karspeck Memorial Video was created out of a tragedy to serve as both a venue to focus on the importance of risk management in recreation and sports venues and to honor the wishes of the family who lost a son in a preventable incident in the Colorado State University Student Recreation Center.